MartinDrumel/martin-drumel-pirali-research-group/content/landingproject/project2.md

 widget: portfolio
 headless: true  # This file represents a page section.

+# This file represents a page section.
+headless: false

+# Order that this section appears on the page.
+weight: 2

 # ...
 Put Your Section Options Here (title etc.) ...
+title: test

 content:
   # Page type to display.
 E.g. project.
   page_type: project